andreoni12/my_first_flutter_app/README.md

 # Profile View
-Just a sample of a profile view.
+Just a sample of a profile view in flutter